wilsonliaows/docs/_docs/_workbot/workbot-trigger.markdown

 With this simple example, you should now be able to build your own workbot command recipe.

 ### Command Input tips

+#### Configuring set options as buttons
 You can configure the command input tips to have buttons that let you click on predetermined options instead of having to type them out.
-For example, you want to change the status of a lead, and there are just a handful of options. you can configure the parameter as such:
+For example, you want to change the status of a lead, and there are just a handful of options. you can configure the parameter in this format:

+**Parameter name \<space> options: \<space> option 1,\<space> option 2, \<space> option 3**

-lead_status options: Open - Not Contacted, Working - Contacted, Closed - Converted, Closed - Not Converted
+For example: `lead_status options: Open - Not Contacted, Working - Contacted, Closed - Converted, Closed - Not Converted`

 as you can see, its given in the format: